-Duty of Care requires everything reasonably practicable to be done to protect the health and safety of others in the workplace and anywhere basically people gather or live.
-This duty is placed on all employers, their employees and any others who have an influence on hazards, security and day-to-day activities in a, neighborhood, community or workplace.
+The Duty of Care requires everything reasonably practicable to be done to protect the health and safety of others in the workplace and anywhere basically people gather or live.
+This duty is placed on all employers, their employees and any others who have an influence on hazards, security, and day-to-day activities in a neighborhood, community or workplace.

 The latter includes contractors and those who design, manufacture, import, supply or install plant, equipment or materials used within a workplace.

 Reasonably practicable means that the requirements of the law vary with the degree of risk in a particular activity or environment, which must be balanced against the time, trouble and cost of taking, measures to control the risk.
 It allows the duty of care holder requiring a change in technology and knowledge to be incorporated but only as and when it is efficient to do so.
 The duty holder must show that it was not reasonably practicable to do more than what was done or that they have taken reasonable precautions and exercised due diligence.

 Specific rights and duties logically flow from the duty of care.
 These include:

 v Provision and maintenance of safe plant and systems of work;

 v Safe systems of work in connection with plant substances;